Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Methods

-The standard Climbing Image Nudged Elastic Band, or CINEB depends on the efficiency of the underlying optimizer.
-Near transition states, or on flat or noisy sections of the PES, the projected force components can oscillate or become ill-defined.
-To address this, we introduce the RONEB algorithm, a hybrid approach that intersperses standard CINEB optimization steps with targeted MMF refinement using the Dimer method as implemented in EON\footnote{\url{https://eondocs.org}}\cite{heydenEfficientMethodsFinding2005,olsenComparisonMethodsFinding2004}.
-This method works as a two-stage refinement strategy within each NEB iteration once the path relaxes \cite{goswamiEfficientExplorationChemical2025}.
-The core concept involves using the robust path-finding capability of NEB to bring the climbing image close to the saddle point, and then switch to a more aggressive and efficient one-image saddle search algorithm for a few steps to rapidly refine the climbing image's position.
+The standard Climbing Image Nudged Elastic Band, or CI-NEB depends on the efficiency of the underlying optimizer.
+On flat or noisy sections of the PES, the projected force components can oscillate or become ill-defined.
+To address this, we introduce the OCI-NEB algorithm, a hybrid approach that intersperses standard CI-NEB optimization steps with targeted MMF refinement using the Dimer method as implemented in eOn \cite{heydenEfficientMethodsFinding2005,olsenComparisonMethodsFinding2004}.

+This method builds on a two-stage refinement strategy \cite{goswamiEfficientExplorationChemical2025} in which dimer calculations are carried out within NEB iterations once the path relaxes sufficiently.
+The NEB first brings the climbing image near the saddle point; a short burst of single-image MMF then refines the climbing image position before the NEB resumes.

-In practice, a fixed number of steps like the CINEB-MMF \cite{goswamiEfficientExplorationChemical2025} and a single threshold for activation don't transfer across benchmark systems and energy surfaces.
-Workflow methods \cite{parkHighthroughputApproachMinimum2025}, or manual calculations \cite{asgeirssonNudgedElasticBand2021} to run MMF methods after roughly converging the NEB algorithm to a given threshold may not find the appropriate saddle connecting the reactant and product basins even with accelerated methods \cite{goswamiEfficientImplementationGaussian2025a,goswamiAdaptivePruningIncreased2025b}.
+In practice, a fixed number of steps of CI-NEB initially \cite{goswamiEfficientExplorationChemical2025} or a single threshold for switching from CI-NEB to MMF does not transfer well across benchmark systems and energy surfaces.
+Workflow methods \cite{parkHighthroughputApproachMinimum2025}, or a fixed tolerance on the magnitude of the atomic forces for switching to MMF \cite{asgeirssonNudgedElasticBand2021} may not lead to the appropriate saddle connecting the given reactant and product basins.

-RONEB dynamically switches between the NEB and dimer during a single calculation, rather than running a single calculation to a given tolerance and starting the next.
-This takes inspiration from the active learning set of acceleration methods \cite{petersonAccelerationSaddlepointSearches2016,koistinenNudgedElasticBand2019,koistinenMinimumModeSaddle2020,goswamiAdaptivePruningIncreased2025b,goswamiEfficientImplementationGaussian2025a}, and means establishing a bidirectional coupling, which allows switching from the NEB to the MMF but also from the MMF to the NEB along with a stability mechanism to ensure improvement.
-This allows the dimer and NEB to alternate within a single calculation to ensure convergence in the region of interest.
-We develop the algorithm iteratively by solving stability and efficiency challenges inherent to such hybridization of methods.
+OCI-NEB dynamically switches between the NEB and dimer during a single calculation, rather than switching just once from CI-NEB to MMF.
+This takes inspiration from the active learning set of acceleration methods \cite{petersonAccelerationSaddlepointSearches2016,koistinenNudgedElasticBand2019,koistinenMinimumModeSaddle2020,goswamiAdaptivePruningIncreased2025b,goswamiEfficientImplementationGaussian2025a}, and means establishing a bidirectional coupling, which allows switching also from the MMF back to the NEB based on a stability mechanism to ensure improvement.
+The OCI-NEB therefore ensures convergence in the region of interest.
+We develop the algorithm below by addressing the stability and efficiency challenges inherent to such hybridization.